mrtnnrdlnd/hrgraphsign/README.md

 > are. **by Paul Leonardi and Noshir Contractor**

 This package is an attempt to make these six measures a little easier to use in practice.
-The measures is referred to as signatures in the article and so they will be here.
+The measures are referred to as signatures in the article and so they will be here.
 They are, in order of appearance:

 1.  **Ideation Signature** - Individual level measure